Medical Editor: John P. Cunha, DO, FACOEP

 |% of Patients|

 Congestive Heart Failure

 Patients with type 2 diabetes and NYHA class II or early class III congestive heart failure were randomized to receive 24 weeks of double-blind treatment with either pioglitazone at daily doses of 30 mg to 45 mg (N=262) or glyburide at daily doses of 10 mg to 15 mg (N=256).
-A summary of the incidence of adverse events related to congestive heart failure reported in this study is provided in Table 4.
+A summary of the incidence of adverse reactions related to congestive heart failure reported in this study is provided in Table 4.

-Table 4: Treatment-Emergent Adverse Events of
+Table 4: Treatment-Emergent Adverse Reactions of

 Congestive Heart Failure (CHF) in Patients with NYHA Class II or III Congestive